Rocky-cyberclop/practice-nextjs/README.md

     yarn yarn dev
 ```

-The web server has been upload to the cloud but the first request to the cloud may take 50s to load so please be patient
+The web server has been uploaded to the cloud but the first request to the cloud may take 50s to load so please be patient

 # Link demo